-Gromov's theory of {\it $\delta$-hyperbolic} spaces, described in \cite{Gr87}, is based on an important observation that the essential asymptotic properties of the classical hyperbolic space $\mathbb{H}^n$ can be ensured by using a simple condition for quadruples of points.
-Ignoring the local structure, Gromov introduced an inequality between arbitrary four points in a metric space and built up a theory of general negative curvature type spaces (now known as Gromov hyperbolic spaces).
-Many classical results concerning the large scale geometry of complete, simply connected manifolds of negative curvature (such as $\mathbb{H}^n$) can be generalized to this class of hyperbolic spaces.
+The theory of $\delta$-hyperbolic spaces, described in \cite{Gr87}, is based on an important observation that the asymptotic properties of classical hyperbolic space $\mathbb{H}^n$ can be ensured by using a simple condition for quadruples of points.
+Ignoring the local structure, Gromov introduced an inequality between arbitrary four points in a metric space and built up a theory of general negative curvature type spaces, now known as Gromov hyperbolic spaces.
+Many classical results concerning the large scale geometry of simply connected complete manifolds of negative curvature (such as $\mathbb{H}^n$) can be generalized to this class of hyperbolic spaces.
 See \cite{BS,BrHa,BuSc,D10,FS11,Gr87,Z1,SX,X14,Vai} for more backgrounds and motivations on this area.

-It is known that every simply connected planar domain admits a Gromov hyperbolic metric by pulling back the classical hyperbolic metric of the unit disk via the Riemann mapping.
-Recently, Ibragimov introduced a new metric that hyperbolizes (in the sense of Gromov) all locally compact noncomplete metric spaces in \cite{Z1}.
-Subsequently, it is shown that the boundary at infinity $\partial_h X$ of $(X,h)$ can be identified with the metric boundary $\partial X$ of a bounded locally compact noncomplete metric space $(X,d)$ via a quasisymmetric map; for the unbounded case, the extended boundary $\partial X\cup\{\infty\}$ is equipped with a chord metric, see \cite[Theorem 3.1]{Z2}.
+It is known that every simply connected planar proper sub-domain admits a Gromov hyperbolic metric by pulling back the classical hyperbolic metric of the unit disk via the Riemann mapping.
+Recently, Ibragimov introduced a new metric that hyperbolizes (in the sense of Gromov) all locally compact incomplete metric spaces in \cite{Z1}.
+Subsequently, it is shown that the Gromov boundary $\partial_h X$ of $(X,h)$ can be identified with the metric boundary $\partial X$ of a bounded locally compact incomplete metric space $(X,d)$ via a quasisymmetric map; for the unbounded case, the extended boundary $\partial X\cup\{\infty\}$ is equipped with a chordal metric, see \cite[Theorem 3.1]{Z2}.